Skip to main content

 #

-This guide is based on official USCIS instructions for Form I-956H and is updated with changes in form editions or filing rules.
+This guide is based on official USCIS instructions for I-956H and is updated with changes in form editions or filing rules.
 Always confirm current requirements on the official USCIS website.

 FAQs